- Page Count: 567

 Danger and betrayal, secrets and enchantment, and the tangled threads of love and loss intertwine as the Shadowhunters are pushed to the very brink of destruction in the breathtaking conclusion to the Infernal Devices trilogy.

-Ok, fine — everyone’s right.
-This book was pretty great.
-I’m not the biggest fan of Cassandra Clare’s other works (I mean, they’re fine.
-They’re just not favorites), but this story was all sorts of emotional.
-Like I was actually crying in parts??
-Did not expect THAT.
+I haven’t been the biggest fan of Cassandra Clare’s other works (I mean, they’re fine… they’re just not favorites), but this story was pretty emotional!

-The love triangle worked so much better in this book than the last one.
-A million times better.
-I just love Jem and Will’s bond SO much.
-Tessa was never the strongest character for me, but I liked her enough!
-I actually loved all of the other characters in this book too and was pretty into the whole story.
-So I’m mostly just excited that I finally got totally into one of these books people keep raving about!
+The love triangle worked so much better for me here.
+And I love Jem and Will’s bond SO much.
+Tessa was never the strongest character for me, but I liked her enough.
+So I’m mostly just excited that I finally got into one of these books people keep raving about!

-But I still feel like the writing occasionally has a lot of… filler?
-Like the pacing just gets bogged down with unnecessary stuff that doesn’t add anything sometimes.
+But I still feel like the writing occasionally had a lot of… filler.
+The pacing really got bogged down with unnecessary stuff that didn’t add anything.
 And I really wasn’t into the consul stuff with Charlotte or any of the actual plot with Mortmain.
-All of the actual storyline with the infernal devices felt like some weak background chatter.
+And all of the actual storyline with the infernal devices felt like some weak background chatter.
 Luckily the relationships (and friendships) were strong enough to carry the whole book.

-So yeah, I have some complaints… but I loved Jem and Will so much that I have to round this rating up to 5 stars.
-SO MANY FEELS.
 And I’m not sure how I felt about the epilogue, but I think I liked it?
 It kind of felt like a cheap way out, BUT also made me happy at the same time.
 So whatever.

 This series is so much better than The Mortal Instruments, though!
-Definitely read this before TMI.
-I think I would have been waaaay more into these books if I hadn’t suffered through 6 books of Jace & Clary first.
+I think I would have been waaaay more into these books if I hadn’t pushed through 6 books of Jace & Clary first.